 The Fresh Food.

 I wondered before the move what eating and grocery shopping would be like.
 The food here has been great!
 I couldn’t find pumpkin, squash, or any of the fall veggies until just a few weeks ago.
 They were not in stores, and not available until the season started.
 The food here just seems to be cleaner.
 The Uk has different food processing standards than the US and we in the states use additives that are banned in other countries.
-I do not believe we should obsess about this, but rather pay attention and try to eat clean and natural whenever possible.
+I really don’t believe we should obsess about all this, but rather pay attention and try to eat clean and natural whenever possible.
 Check out some statistics on the differences we face.
 Since living here my gut has appeared to heal from some chronic GI issues and I am able to tolerate foods that were giving me problems in the US.
-I eat wheat, cow’s milk dairy in the form of cheese and yogurt, and red wine.
+I eat wheat, cow’s milk dairy in the form of cheese and yogurt, and red wine!!!
+Yay!!!
 I believe this could be due to avoiding the culprits for so long that my gut inflammation has calmed down and healed allowing me to enjoy these foods in moderation, or it is due to the differences in the food I have been consuming.
 Time will tell when I move back to the states!

 I live near the most spectacular park-Richmond Park.